springfall2008/batpred/docs/apps-yaml.md

 ### prefix

-Set to the prefix name to be used for all entities that predbat creates in Home Assistant.
+Set to the prefix name to be used for all entities that Predbat creates in Home Assistant.
 Default 'predbat'.
 Unlikely that you will need to change this.

 ```yaml
   prefix: predbat